szwiep/py_SBeLT/README.md

 ## Documentation

-Documentation, including Jupyter Notebooks, API documentation, default parameters, and model nomeculture, can be found in the repository's `docs/` directory.
+Documentation, including Jupyter Notebooks, API documentation, default parameters, and model nomenclature, can be found in the repository's `docs/` directory.
 Additional information regarding the theoritical motivation of the model can be found in the `paper/paper.md` and `THEORY.md` files.

 ## Attribution and Citation